Through the Looking Glass: A Dual Perspective on Weakly-Supervised Few-Shot Segmentation: Experiments

 \subsection{Heterogeneous feature visualization}

-As shown in Figure \ref{fig10} and Figure \ref{fig11}, we visualize the feature maps extracted by the backbone at different layers.
-Figures 7 and 8 illustrate the features of support and query images across various layers.
+As shown in Figures \ref{fig10} and \ref{fig11}, we visualize the feature maps extracted at different backbone layers for both the support and query images.
 Layers 0–3 represent the low layer features, layers 4–9 correspond to the middle layer features , and layers 10–12 represent the high layer features.
 It can be observed that the backbone's lower layers focus more on shallow features, such as the texture of target objects, while the higher layers emphasize high-level semantic information.
 The mid-level layers, serving as an intermediate representation, strike a balance between these two extremes and are thus more commonly utilized for model training.

 Furthermore, it can be observed that even within the same level (e.g., low, mid, or high layers), the semantic information captured by individual layers exhibits subtle differences.
 In meta-learning, extracting identical features from support and query images and using the same network structure for training can lead to network homogenization, increasing the risk of overfitting or underfitting.
 To address this, TLG effectively leverages heterogeneous information to capture richer semantic representations, thereby enhancing the model's robustness and generalization performance.